Free trial.

 Here you find the master intensity and speed.

 The master speed sets the tempo for all time related functions.
-For example, all shapes generated using the sin, triangle and sawtooth functions are scaled down or up depending on the master speed.
+For example: All shapes generated using the sin, triangle and sawtooth functions are scaled down or up depending on the master speed.
 Grid's fade times are also modulated by the master speed.
 The freeze button momentarily set the master speed to 0%.

-Here you find all important status indicators.
+Here you find all the important status indicators.
 Green is good, yellow says something may be wrong and red means bad things are happening (or not happening actually).
 Mouse hover to see what's going on.

 All sliders can be linked to an interactive input.
 When you select a slider, this is where you choose the input mode.